kumarlabgit/ESL-PSC/README.md

 3. Having an extra blank new line in one of the input files.
 4. having a duplicate alignment file name.
 5. It is very easy to miss adding a ".txt" or other extension to one of the files names in the run command.
+6. Non-standard characters in the alignments, like "*" for stop codons will cause problems.
+7. Sequences must be aligned to each other in each file.

 ## Demo ##
 You can run an ESL-PSC analysis of the C3/C4 trait with the included chloroplast data by following the steps below: